- Table of Contents

 Long-Term HR Goals

 While short-term goals focus on immediate needs, long-term HR goals encompass strategic objectives that align with the organisation's vision and long-range plans.
-These goals involve transforming the HR function and making substantial contributions to long-term business success.
+These goals involve transforming the HR function and substantially contributing to long-term business success.
 Examples include building a strong employer brand, fostering a diverse and inclusive workplace culture, succession planning, implementing advanced HR technologies, and creating a learning organisation.
-Achieving long-term goals requires careful planning, collaboration with stakeholders, and a deep understanding of future needs and challenges.
+Achieving long-term goals requires careful planning, stakeholder collaboration, and a deep understanding of future needs and challenges.

 Table 3: Comparison of short-term and long-term HR goals